What's The Inspiration?

 “Don’t you dare blame June.”
 I snapped.
 “I go over her impeccable work before it goes to accounting.
 This inconsistency can only be coming from you.”

 “That’s impossible.
 Have accounting rerun the numbers.
 There must be a glitch.”
+He sounded a little nervous.

 “Bill.”